meizabel/documentation/motivation/ubiquitous-language.md

 ## Domain model should be open for evolution

-No surprise that Domain model and our knowledge about it may evolve.
+No surprise a Domain model may evolve.
 So what it means to the application code?
-With traditional approach, when changing something in the Domain model on a backend side, means you have to manually update UI piece and all client applications.
+With the traditional approach, changing something in the Domain model on a backend side, means you have to *manually* update UI end and all the client applications.

 ### Problems with Java Serialization